-Over the past several years, our Library &Archives (L&A) staff and volunteers have digitized over 230,000 images and placed them on Flickr.com.
+Over the past several years, our Library &Archives (L&A) staff and volunteers have digitized close to 300,000 images and placed them on Flickr.com.
 We believe ours is now the largest aviation related image collection on the web, and it has become very well known among aviation enthusiasts, worldwide.

 Images can be viewed via the Museum’s Flickr site:

 In addition to the 300,000 images, we have also digitized over 5,000 rare films and videos, which are available for viewing at:

 Last year we also uploaded descriptions of more than 500 rare and unique special collections, photo albums and scrapbooks into AeroCat.
 The materials found in these volumes document individuals, aircraft, locations, and events important to the history of aviation.
 Significant sections from more most of these items have been digitized and can be viewed in Flickr.com via a link in AeroCat.
 As we move into the next year, we will continue our efforts to preserve the collection and increase public accessibility.

 We also digitized and added online access to many of our rare books, including important publications from Consolidated/Convair Aircraft and Ryan Aeronautical, San Diego’s two most important aerospace companies.
 These books are searchable and can be found at:

 It is important to note that in today's information environment, the use of new technology enables rare and unique materials to transcend their physical boundaries.
 Photographs, films, and rare books are fragile; and the deterioration process is accelerated through handling, exposure to light, and climate fluctuations.
 Through digitization, this process can be mitigated so that archival material is not lost.
 Digitization is expensive and time-consuming, but it provides easy and comprehensive access for researchers, while preventing damage from handling.